 By using time-resolved coherent Raman scattering, closely spaced vibrational resonances are simultaneously excited and subsequently monitored over long, nanosecond time intervals.
 Coherent superposition of molecular transitions leads to dramatic oscillations of the picosecond anti-Stokes scattering signals.
 Experimental data are presented for the ν1 mode of CH4 in supersonic expansions at low rotational temperatures (TROT ≥ 25).
-Our timedomain data are in good agreement with spectroscopic results.
+Our time-domain data are in good agreement with spectroscopic results.
 The corresponding frequency resolution of ≲3 × 10−3 cm−1 suggests that this method of Fourier-transform Raman spectroscopy may prove useful in high-resolution molecular spectroscopy.

 © 1984 Optical Society of America

-H. Graener, A. Laubereau, and J. W. Nibler, "Picosecond coherent anti-Stokes Raman spectroscopy of molecules in free jet expansions," Opt.
+H. Graener, J. W. Nibler, and A. Laubereau, "Picosecond coherent anti-Stokes Raman spectroscopy of molecules in free jet expansions," Opt.
 Lett.
 9, 165-167 (1984)